steliosg23/PDS-A2/README.md

 - [Stack Overflow](https://stackoverflow.com): For troubleshooting and solutions to coding challenges.
 - [Towards Data Science](https://towardsdatascience.com) and [Medium](https://medium.com/tag/data-science): For articles and tutorials on data science techniques and best practices.

+---
+## ℹ️ License

+This project is licensed under the [MIT License](LICENSE.txt) - see the LICENSE.txt file for details.